Invasive and Non-Invasive Neural Decoding of Motor Performance in Parkinson's Disease for Personalized Deep Brain Stimulation: Methods

 \subsection{Patient population}

 In total, 19 patients were included in two centers (17 at University of Freiburg Medical Center, Germany (UFMC) and 2 at Maastricht University Medical Center (MUMC), The Netherlands).
-See Table~\ref{tab:demographics} for a demographics overview.
 Ethical approval was obtained by the local ethics boards (DRKS00028703 and NCT03079960, and NL84882.068.23).
-Participants provided their written consent prior to any study procedures after receiving appropriate information.
+Participants provided their written consent prior to any study procedures.
+General demographic data are provided in Table~\ref{tab:demographics}.